Costs in unfair and wrongful dismissal claims in the Employment Tribunals

 - taking your full instructions;

-- preparing and filing the ET1 claim form and Particulars of Claim/liaising with counsel in this regard;
+- preparing and filing the Grounds of Response/liaising with counsel in this regard;

 - preparing for and attending a case management hearing (or agreeing the case management timetable) and briefing counsel for the hearing if appropriate;